25Nov

 Localization eliminates this friction.
 It ensures that the app doesn’t just “work” in another language—it feels native and intuitive, boosting user satisfaction and adoption.

-Benefits of Localization for Apps and Software
+Benefits of Localization for Software and Apps

 1. Better User Experience (UX)